USS Wateree (ATF-117): Trapped by a typhoon

-When it was ascertained that a typhoon would soon strike the anchorage at Buckner Bay, the tug received orders on 7 October to stand by to render assistance to any ships which got into trouble during the storm.
+When it was ascertained that a typhoon would soon strike the anchorage at Buckner Bay, the tug received orders on 7 October to stand by to assist any ships which got into trouble during the storm.

 Wateree herself, however, fell victim to typhoon "Louise" when it hit the anchorage on 9 October.
 At about 12:20, her starboard anchor was carried away by one of the many ships and barges cast about by the storm.
-In order to ease the strain on her remaining port anchor chain, she started her engines.
-Soon, however, she had to weigh anchor in an effort to avoid all the vessels adrift in the anchorage.
+To ease the strain on her remaining port anchor chain, she started her engines.
+Soon, however, she had to weigh anchor to avoid all the vessels adrift in the anchorage.
 The wind blew her afoul the anchor buoy for APL-28, and she was drawn in toward that ship.

 She and APL-28 collided, but the damage was repaired quickly, and she untangled herself from the anchor buoy.
 Between 15:15 and 15:58, she cleared the APL and attempted to drop her port anchor again.
 The anchor machinery failed; and, at 15:28, the wind blew her onto a reef and battered out her starboard side before she could be brought clear.

 At about 15:55, the order to abandon ship went out; and, by 16:10, all crewmen had gone over the side.
 Soon thereafter, Wateree sank in about 8 fathoms of water.
 The ship's commanding officer, her executive officer, and six enlisted men were lost.
 Wateree's name was struck from the Navy list on 1 November 1945.